reiryuki/AM3D-Zirene-Sound-Ryuki-Mod-Magisk-Module/README.md

   `setprop stream.mode m`

   Flash the module after.
-You can also enable for another stream like n = notification, a = alarm, v = voice call, and r = ringtone.
+You can also enable another stream like n = notification, a = alarm, v = voice call, and r = ringtone.
 For example, if you want to enable music and notification stream, then change the `m` to `mn`.

 - You can reset the data by run at Terminal Emulator: